Manufacturing and Inventory Management Software

 Like repetitive manufacturing processes, discrete manufacturing also uses assembly or production lines with various setups and changeover frequencies.
 This type of manufacturing process involves parts, components, and sub-assemblies to produce finished products.
 They come in individual units, and the finished products are often an assembly of multiple components.
 For instance, the manufacturing of artisan furniture or smartphones or even airplanes is done through this process.

 The job shop manufacturing process focuses on one-off manufacturing jobs and has less dependency on assembly lines than previously mentioned processes.
 Apart from that, the job shop manufacturing process involves limited automation.
 They produce smaller batches of custom products that are often made to replenish stocks once they are over.
-Customize product design, easily adaptable to change, effective use of resources and the option to prioritize certain operations are some of the key benefits of using this process.
+Customized product design, being easily adaptable to change, effective use of resources, and the option to prioritize certain operations are some of the key benefits of using this process.
 Selling customized products like eyeglasses or stock frames are examples of businesses that use job shop manufacturing.

 Process manufacturing, also known as continuous manufacturing, helps produce identical goods over and over again.
 Similar to the repetitive manufacturing process, this too involves 24/7 production.
 Some of the key benefits of using this process are reduced manufacturing costs in the long run, shorter production cycles, fewer chances of error, good quality production, and efficiency in the overall process.
 Businesses that use this consistent, constant, and uninterrupted manufacturing process are chemicals, drugs, and glass.